 Cyberwarfare.
 Dark web.
 Digital forensics.
 Terrorism.
 Virtual threats might seem a world away, but we’re all affected by cyber security threats.
 Fraud, hacking, theft and increasingly sophisticated exploits by cybercriminals mean the cost and incidence of cybercrime is rising globally.
 So what is the future of cyber security?

 Our lives are progressively being managed in the online space.
 Technology affects all aspects of modern life.
-Critical systems are interconnected and driven by computers.
-In the future, we can expect more decisions to be automated.
+Computers drive critical systems.
+The future will see more decisions become automated.
 Connection to computer systems will be even tighter.

 This calls for more professionals equipped with the specialist skills and knowledge to meet industry demand.